bryanapperson/blog/content/blog/installing-wordpress-with-nginx-on-ubuntu-14-04.md

 +++
 title = "Installing WordPress with Nginx on Ubuntu 14.04" date = "2020-02-17 23:10:08"
-publishdate = "2014-09-10 00:16:31"
-tags = [
+description = "How to install WordPress on Ubuntu 14.04 with an nginx webserever." publishdate = "2014-09-10 00:16:31" tags = [
   'nginx', 'ubuntu', 'wordpress'